ceejbot/scaling-registry-2014/stabilizing-the-registry.md

 # [fit] 105K packages
 # [fit] 28 million dls/day peak

 ^ We're handling this load easily with fewer servers, more cheaply.
 Bandwidth remains our major cost.
+Our plucky little registry is out of the woods.

 ---